BryceGo/NoFace/README.md

 2) Browse button, click and choose the video file to process
 3) Save button, click to set the output file name and location
 4) Choose the type of post processing
-a) Draw Faces - draws a rectangular green box on detected faces
+   - Draw Faces - draws a rectangular green box on detected faces
-b) Blur Faces - blurs all detected faces
+   - Blur Faces - blurs all detected faces
-c) Pixelate Faces - pixelate all detected faces
+   - Pixelate Faces - pixelate all detected faces
 5) Live Streams the camera feed (only works if there is a usb camera connected).
 A window popup will open with the processed video
 6) Analyze Video.
 Processes the source file and draw, blur or pixelate all detected faces.
-a) Saves the output video into the specified destination file.
+   - Saves the output video into the specified destination file.
-b) Pops open a window streaming the processed video if destination file is not set.
+   - Pops open a window streaming the processed video if destination file is not set.

 # Development Installation
 ### For Windows 10:

-Download and install the latest release of [Python 3.6](https://www.python.org/downloads/) Run the pip install
+Download and install the latest release of [Python 3.6](https://www.python.org/downloads/)

+Run the pip install
 ```
 pip install -r requirements.txt
 ```

-Download the yolov3-tiny model at (Insert link here) Copy the yolov3-tiny weights and cfg into the current working directory.
+Download the yolov3-tiny model at (Insert link here)

+Copy the yolov3-tiny weights and cfg into the current working directory.

 Download the ffmpeg.exe from https://www.ffmpeg.org/download.html

 Move ffmpeg.exe into the current directory

 Run: